cabhijith/Gym-Trainer/README.md

 Check it out - [Gym- Trainer](https://gym-help.onrender.com/)<br>

-Gym Trainer is a web app to classify Gym Equipment from a photo!
+Gymmed.ai is a web app to classify Gym Equipment from a photo!
 Currently, it classifies 35 odd instruments.
 While it does work on mobile browsers, its recommended to use it on Desktop!